RyanCharlton1/FaceRecog/README.md

 ![average face](/Eigenfaces/average_face.bmp)
 - Substract average from all faces to find parts of face that vary
-- Calculate covariance(MATLAB can so this)
+- Calculate covariance by multiplying img set by its inverse
-- Calculate eigen vectors and values(MATLAB can do this as well)
+- Calculate eigen vectors and values(MATLAB can do this)
+- Multiply faces by eigenvectors to create eigenfaces

 ***